 Supporting Membership Yearly – $100:

-Note for Current NHPA Members: Membership renewal letters went out to previous members in October of 2013.
-Next Membership Mailing will be in October of 2014.
+Note for Current NHPA Members: Membership renewal letters went out to previous members in October of 2015.
+Next Membership Mailing will be in October of 2016.
+Please check to see if you are up to date.

 You can send in a membership to the NHPA at any time during the year to help in the needed restoration at Handsell.
 You may also dedicate any donations to the “Restoration Fund” for Handsell and 100% of your donation will go into the repairs needed at the house.
 You may also direct your donations to either the African American Steering Committee OR the Native American Steering Committee.